marioa2401/samoyedcoin_translation/pt_br_pt.md

 ### Disclaimer | -- Isenção de Responsabilidade
 Disclaimer: The information provided shall not in any way constitute a recommendation as to whether you should invest in any product discussed.
 Samoyedcoin’s team accepts no liability for any loss occasioned to any person acting or refraining from action as a result of any material provided or published.
 Samoyedcoin is not a security as per US financial regulation, Europe, UK, Canada, or any other regulation.
 Samoyedcoin’s team, developers, and other stakeholders created this as a fun community token only.
 The ownership of $SAMO coin does not give any right of return, vote, management, or any other right.

---Isenção de Responsabilidade: As informações providas não deverão em qualquer circunstância constituir a recomendação de se você deve ou não investir em nenhum produto discutido.
-O time Samoyedcoin não aceita responsabilidade por nenhuma perda ocasionada por qualquer pessoa atuando ou abstendo-se de agir em qualquer material provido ou publicado.
+--Isenção de Responsabilidade: As informações providas não deverão em qualquer circunstância constituir uma recomendação de se você deve ou não investir em algum produto discutido.
+A equipe Samoyedcoin não aceita responsabilidade por nenhuma perda ocasionada por qualquer pessoa atuando ou abstendo-se de agir em qualquer material provido ou publicado.
 Samoyedcoin não é uma segurança como visto pela Regulação Financeira dos Estados Unidos, Europa, Reino Unido, Canada ou qualquer outra regulação.
-O Time Samoyedcoin, desenvolvedores e outros investidores criaram isso como uma comunidade recreativa apenas.
-A propriedade de SAMO não lhe atribui nenhum direito ou voto ou gestão ou qualquer outro direito.
+A equipe Samoyedcoin, desenvolvedores e outros investidores criaram isto apenas como uma comunidade recreativa.
+A propriedade de SAMO não lhe atribui nenhum direito de retorno, voto, gestão ou qualquer outro direito.